Hydrochoerus gaylordi

-Hydrochoerus gaylordi (named after American political consultant Joseph Gaylord) is an extinct species of capybara that lived in Grenada during the Late Pliocene to Early Pleistocene.
+Hydrochoerus gaylordi (named after hotelier Joseph Gaylord) is an extinct species of capybara that lived in Grenada during the Late Pliocene to Early Pleistocene.
 This species was found in 1991 by Ronald Singer and his colleagues based on a maxilla bearing 3 molars, but it was not named until 2000.
 It may be invalid and a synonym of the extant greater capybara.

 Discovery and naming

-Fossils of Hydrochoerus gaylordi were first collected in 1991 by American paleontologist Robert Singer and party from a cliff face on the property of the 12° North Hotel in Lance aux Épines, southern Grenada, where fossils of megalonychid sloths were found earlier by the co-owner of the hotel, Joseph Gaylord, in 1982.
+Fossils of Hydrochoerus gaylordi were first collected in 1991 by American paleontologist Robert Singer and party from a cliff face on the property of the 12° North Hotel in Lance aux Épines, southern Grenada, where fossils of megalonychid sloths were discovered earlier by the son of the hotel owner in the late 70's.
 The H. gaylordi fossils consisted only of a partial maxilla preserving M1-M3 that was donated to the American Museum of Natural History, where it is deposited under specimen number AMNH-VP 132713.
 The geologic dating of the fossils is uncertain, but the cliff strata is composed of volcanic smectite clay that dates from between the Late Pliocene and Early Pleistocene (2.7–3.6 Ma), though the fossils most likely date to the former age.
 The species was described in 2000 by R. D. E. MacPhee, Ronald Singer, the collector of the fossils, and Michael Diamond during a comprehensive description of the fossils found at North Hotel.

-The species name “gaylordi” is after American political consultant and co-owner of the 12° North Hotel Joseph Gaylord for allowing fossil excavation on the property and Gaylord's donations to the American Museum of Natural History.
+The species name "gaylordi" is after American political consultant and co-owner of the 12° North Hotel Joseph Gaylord for allowing fossil excavation on the property and Gaylord's donations to the American Museum of Natural History.

 Description

 Due to the lack of preserved material, few traits distinguish this species from other kinds of capybara.
 The only known specimen is a partial maxilla retaining M1-M3.
-The species is diagonsed by its occlusal pattern, in which the buccal connection of its M2 lamellae is not lost during ontogeny, making it a neotenic trait.
+The species is diagnosed by its occlusal pattern, in which the buccal connection of its M2 lamellae is not lost during ontogeny, making it a neotenic trait.
 Typically in capybaras, the buccal connection in the lamellae is present in younger individuals but is lost by the time they become juveniles to make them more hypsodont.
 H. gaylordi was a smaller species of capybara, possibly due to it being an insular species.